AnnikaMLamb/Interspecific-hybridisation-provides-a-low-risk-option/README.md

 + Frame: number of the frame the coral was assigned to
 * RecruitID: recruit number on tile
 - UniqueID: unique recruit ID
-+ Time: time of sampling in months
++ Location: position on tile
-* Days: time of sampling in days
+* ClusterPre: whether the recruit had settled in a cluster ('Y') or alone ('N')
-- Date: date of sampling
+- Tank: holding tank
-+ Deployment: date of deployment
++ Survival: survival where '0' is dead and '1' is alive
-* Survival: survival where '1' is dead and '2' is alive
+* ClusterPost: whether the recruit grew into a cluster ('Y') or alone ('N')
 ### BGLMM dataset
 >HybridFieldExperiment_Survival_BGLMMDataset.csv
 >